shanehuang0/Kristy-and-Shane/index.md

 ## Buy us stuff (please)

 If you're interested in getting stuff for Baby Huang, we have created two registries.
-We're already buried in baby clothes generously donated by friends and family, so we decided to keep baby clothes off the registry.
+We're already buried in baby clothes generously donated by friends and family, so we decided to keep baby clothes off the registry:

 [Target Registry](https://www.target.com/gift-registry/giftgiver?registryId=ce646a12a4a94abb9727a08cfefd01c0)